grinnell-cs/csc151-datasci-scamper/pages/syllabus.md

 : Your instructor will send course announcements via email.
 You are responsible for reading all email from your instructor.

 Microsoft Teams
-: Our class has a Teams channel for Q\&A shared by all four sections.
-If you have a question and others in the class could benefit from its answer, please post in the teams Q\&A channel.
+: Our class has a Teams channel for Q&A shared by all four sections.
+If you have a question and others in the class could benefit from its answer, please post in the relevant teams channel.

 Getting in touch with your instructor
 : If you need to get in touch with me privately, use email or teams.
 We try to reply to messages within about 24 hours, excluding weekends and holidays.
 If you do not hear back within that amount of time, please send a reminder.